-Yacht Charter and Boat Rentals in Paros
+Yacht Charter in Paros

 Paros Island is a Cyclades Island on the Aegean Sea famous for its sandy beaches and vacation resorts.
 Party till dawn in the main towns of Parikia and Nauoussa or hide from the hubbub in one of the many quiet villages outside such as Lefkes and Marpissa.